nickrandolph/old-wpf-blog/16-GroupByType/README.md

 # How to implement custom grouping

 My previous post shows how to group items based on the value of a certain property.
 In a real-world scenario you may want to group your items based on some other logic.
-With this in mind, Avalon Data Binding provides a way for you to write custom code and specify how you want to group your items.
+With this in mind, WPF Data Binding provides a way for you to write custom code and specify how you want to group your items.
 This allows maximum flexibility; you can group your items pretty much any way you can think of.

-Brett made a comment to my last blog post asking how to group items based on their type.
-I will use this scenario to show you how to do custom Grouping.
+In this post I'll look at how to group items based on their type and an example of how to do custom Grouping.

 My data source in this sample is of type ObservableCollection&lt;object&gt;, and contains some objects of type GreekGod and others of type GreekHero.
 My goal is to group all the items of type GreekGod in a group called "Greek Gods" and group all GreekHero items under the group "Greek Heroes".
 This is what the markup looks like: